J1b1x/MapVideo/README.md

     },
     static function (int $totalFrames, int $loadedFrames): void{
         $percentage = round($loadedFrames / $loadedFrames * 100);
-        //Do something (you could send a progress bar for example since this is called in the main thread) }
+        //Do something (you could send a progress bar to the player for example, since this is called in the main thread) },
     true //Set to false if you don't want to cache the video );
 ```